Mountain Breakfast Skillet

 For the scrambled eggs, be sure to beat the eggs thoroughly.
 You want to make sure the whites and yolks are fully integrated.
 This is also a great time to add in some shredded cheese (although reserving some extra for topping is highly encouraged).

 Before adding the egg mix, reduce the heat, bank the veggies to the side of the skillet, add some oil to the middle, and then pour the mixture in.
-Keep the eggs moving with your skillet until they start to firm up and then integrate with the rest of the veggies.
+Keep the eggs moving with your skillet until they start to firm up, and then integrate them with the rest of the veggies.

 Toppings